EstebanAgualimpia/ORDENPROCESOCANTID/README.md

 - Ban-Checker, check if your accounts are valid!
 - Spam-Checker, check if your accounts are ready to be used!
 - Report any members, groups or channels you want, with comments of your choice!
+- And many other functions more!
+All functions can be seen on the menu picture above!
 - MORE COMING SOON!
 >All tasks above can be done by selected accounts or all accounts!